Back to all articles

 4 minute read

-Cold sores are a common and annoying problem.
-They cause pain and often show up at the worst times.
+Cold sores are small, painful blisters caused by the herpes simplex virus (HSV-1).
+While they can’t be cured overnight, acting early can help you get rid of cold sores faster, reduce discomfort, and lower the chance of future outbreaks.
 This guide will help you understand how to get rid of cold sores quick, including treatments, home remedies, and prevention tips.

 Cold sores are caused by the herpes simplex virus type 1 (HSV-1).
 The virus is highly contagious and spreads through direct contact with an infected person's skin or saliva.
 Common triggers include: